alexa-labs/skill-workshop-smart-city/Module 1 - Hello Vegas!/README.md

 2. Within the `handle()` function, find the line that begins const `speechText`.
 This variable contains the string of words the skill should say back to the user when they launch the skill.
 Let's change what it says to make sense for this skill.

-3. Within the LaunchRequestHandler object, find the handle() function, and the line that begins const speechText.
+3. **Update code for LaunchRequestHandler**: Within the LaunchRequestHandler object, find the handle() function, and the line that begins const speechText.
 Replace that line with the following:

 	```js
 	const speechText = 'Hello!
 Welcome to Las Vegas Smart City Skill.
 Goodbye!';